High-Risk Pools For Uninsurable Individuals

 State High-Risk Pools

-Prior to implementation of the ACA, 35 states offered high-risk pools as a source of non-group health insurance for eligible residents.
-(Figure 2) The first pools were implemented by Minnesota and Connecticut in 1976; North Carolina implemented a high-risk pool in 2009.
+Prior to implementation of the ACA, 35 states offered high-risk pools as a source of non-group health insurance for eligible residents (Figure 2).
+The first pools were implemented by Minnesota and Connecticut in 1976; North Carolina implemented a high-risk pool in 2009.
 Pools offered eligibility to people in one or more of the following categories:

 HIPAA eligible – Following enactment of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) – a federal law requiring non-group coverage to be available on a guaranteed issue basis with no pre-existing condition exclusions to certain individuals who had lost group health plan coverage – most state high-risk pools extended eligibility to HIPAA-eligible individuals.
-One state, Alabama, opened its pool only to HIPAA-eligible individuals.
+One state, Alabama, opened its pool only to HIPAA-eligible individuals.4

 HCTC eligible – The Trade Act of 2002 established a federal health coverage tax credit (HCTC) to subsidize HIPAA-like coverage for certain eligible individuals with trade-related job loss.
-Roughly two-third of state pools extended eligibility to HCTC-eligible individuals.
+Roughly two-thirds of state pools extended eligibility to HCTC-eligible individuals.

 Medicare eligible – Finally, nearly two-thirds of state high-risk pools offered coverage to Medicare-eligible residents who needed supplemental coverage.
-(Appendix Table 1)

-State high-risk pool Enrollment, Program features, and costs
+State High-Risk Pool Enrollment, Program Features, and Costs

 - Pre-existing condition exclusions – Nearly all state high-risk pools excluded coverage of pre-existing conditions for medically eligible enrollees, usually for 6-12 months.
 This made coverage less attractive for people who needed coverage specifically for their pre-existing conditions.
+In nine states, (CT, ID, MS, MO, MT, NC, OK, TX, and WY) the exclusion period was 12 months; in Colorado and Indiana it was 3 months.
+The Alabama pool, which was only open for HIPAA-eligible individuals, did not impose pre-existing condition exclusion periods.9

 - Lifetime and annual limits – Thirty-three pools imposed lifetime dollar limits on covered services, most ranging from $1 million to $2 million.
-In addition, six pools imposed annual dollar limits on all covered services while 13 others imposed annual dollar limits on specific benefits such as prescription drugs, mental health treatment, or rehabilitation.
+In addition, six pools imposed annual dollar limits on all covered services while 13 others imposed annual dollar limits on specific benefits such as prescription drugs, mental health treatment, or rehabilitation.10

 A small number of states capped or closed enrollment to limit program costs, though enrollment caps were not allowed for HIPAA-eligible individuals.
 Limiting enrollment, directly or indirectly, was a key strategy to limit the cost of high-risk pools to states.
 By design, all state high-risk pools experienced net losses – that is, expenses greater than premium revenue.
-In 2011, net losses for 35 state high-risk pools combined were over $1.2 billion, or $5,510 per enrollee, on average.
-(Appendix Table 4) Most states financed net losses through an assessment on private non-group health insurance premiums; however, nearly all state high-risk pool assessments were offset by tax credits so that, in effect, general state revenue funding applied.
+In 2011, net losses for 35 state high-risk pools combined were over $1.2 billion, or $5,510 per enrollee, on average.11 Most states financed net losses through an assessment on private non-group health insurance premiums; however, nearly all state high-risk pool assessments were offset by tax credits so that, in effect, general state revenue funding applied.
 A few states used other revenue sources – tobacco taxes and hospital assessments – to fund high-risk pool losses.
 In addition, in 2003-2010 federal grants were available intermittently, subject to appropriations, to help fund qualified state-high risk pools that met certain criteria.
 For the first two fiscal years (2003-2004) $80 million per year was appropriated; $75 million in grants was next awarded in 2006, followed by $49 million in 2008, $73.5 million in 2009, and $55 million in each of 2010 and 2011.
 In some years, a portion of federal grant funds was reserved for states that adopted supplemental consumer benefits such as low-income premium subsidies.
-Federal grants comprised between 2% and 12% of program expenses in states that received them.7
+Federal grants comprised between 2% and 12% of program expenses in states that received them.12

 Federal Pre-existing Condition Insurance Program (PCIP)